-Arrival by Land: Some tourists arriving by land report that immigration officials did not place entry stamps in their passports, which may cause problems at checkpoints and upon departure.
-Make sure you get entry and exit stamps from the Bolivian authorities every time you enter or leave Bolivia.
+- Make sure you obtain entry and exit stamps from the Bolivian authorities every time you enter or exit Bolivia.

-There are limited flights within Bolivia and to neighboring countries.
+- There are limited flights within Bolivia and to neighboring countries.
 Flight delays and cancellations are common.
-You should keep this information in mind when making your travel plans.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to, or foreign residents of, Bolivia.
+HIV Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to, or foreign residents of Bolivia.